 A client typically starts by downloading the MPD file, and then proceeds on downloading segments from the different adaptation sets.
 While the standard describes well how to structure content on the server side, the client may be freely implemented to take into account the specificities of a given application.
 The most important part of any implementation of a DASH client is called the adaptation logic.
 This component takes into account a set of parameters, such as network conditions (bandwidth, throughput, for example), buffer states or segments size to derive a decision on which segments should be downloaded next.
 Most of the industrial actors have their own adaptation logic, and many more have been proposed in the literature.
-A thorough review is beyond the scope of this state-of-the-art, but examples include (Chiariotti et al. 2016) who formulate the problem using queuing theory, or (Huang et al. 2019) who use a formulation derived from the knapsack problem.
+A thorough review is beyond the scope of this state-of-the-art, but examples include [Chiariotti et al., 2016] who formulate the problem in a reinforcement learning framework, [Yadav et al., 2017] who formulate the problem using queuing theory, or [Huang et al., 2019] who use a formulation derived from the knapsack problem.